 Judo BC’s goal is to assure that all athletes, coaches, officials and volunteers participate in a safe and inclusive training and competitive atmosphere that is free of abuse, harassment and discrimination.

 We are committed to creating this safe and inclusive environment that respects the participants personal goals and is free from all forms of Maltreatment.
-As part of commitment to Safe Sport our staff and board have completed Commit to Kids training and all coaches, officials and volunteers are required to complete the NCCP Safe Sport Module and agree to the new BC Universal Code of Conduct.
+As part of commitment to Safe Sport our staff and board have completed Commit to Kids training and all coaches, officials and volunteers are required to complete the NCCP Safe Sport Module and agree to the BC Universal Code of Conduct.

-Our program aligns with our national federation Judo Canada and ViaSport BC, the governing agency for sport in BC.
+The Judo BC Safe Sport program aligns with our national federation Judo Canada and ViaSport BC, the governing agency for sport in BC.
 It focuses on three key areas: education, prevention, and action, supported by strong governance and policies.

 Education